 Hams Hall Environmental Studies Centre is currently the base for the Tame Valley Wetlands project.
-The centre was opened by Sir David Attenborough in 1975 and was a popular destination for school children from Birmingham.
+The centre was opened by Sir David Attenborough in 1975 and is a popular destination for school children from Birmingham.

 The centre was one of more than a dozen similar projects set up by the Central Electricity Generating Board at power stations and sub stations across the country.
 For more than 30 years the centre acted as a field studies facility for thousands of school children from Birmingham and Warwickshire.